 World famous Warwick Castle is located in the centre of Warwick town, in the West Midlands area of the UK.

 Onsite parking is available, before you leave you will need to purchase a token from a parking machine.
-It cost us £6 for a car (all day) when we visited 19/08/2017.

 We, (Darren, Helen, George and Eliza) had specially come to see the “War of the Roses” show on this occasion.

 OPENING TIMES – The Castle is open all year round from 10am, every day except Christmas Day.
 Closing times vary by date or event.